African Blue Wildebeest hide

 An A grade African Blue Wildebeest hide that originates from South Africa.
 We hand select our Wildebeest skins so that you receive only top quality graded Wildebeest skins.
 The Blue Wildebeest roams in most South African game reserves.
-Wildebeest hides are obtained during the culling season in South Africa and all Wildebeest skin hides are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+Wildebeest hides are obtained during the culling season in South Africa and all Wildebeest skin hides are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.

 All Blue Wildebeest skin hides require permits for export purposes.
 The price of the permit is included in the shipping cost.

 All sizes listed are approximate.
 The Wildebeest skin hides you purchase and receive may differ just slightly in size, look, and/or pattern from the Wildebeest skin hides shown in the picture because of the nature African Blue Wildebeest animals each pelt is unique